Vanadium: Alloys

 Approximately 85% of the vanadium produced is used as ferrovanadium or as a steel additive.
 The considerable increase of strength in steel containing small amounts of vanadium was discovered in the early 20th century.
 Vanadium forms stable nitrides and carbides, resulting in a significant increase in the strength of steel.
 From that time on, vanadium steel was used for applications in axles, bicycle frames, crankshafts, gears, and other critical components.
 There are two groups of vanadium steel alloys.
 Vanadium high-carbon steel alloys contain 0.15–0.25% vanadium, and high-speed tool steels (HSS) have a vanadium content of 1–5%.
 For high-speed tool steels, a hardness above HRC 60 can be achieved.
 HSS steel is used in surgical instruments and tools.
 Powder-metallurgic alloys contain up to 18% percent vanadium.
 The high content of vanadium carbides in those alloys increases wear resistance significantly.
 One application for those alloys is tools and knives.

 Vanadium stabilizes the beta form of titanium and increases the strength and temperature stability of titanium.
 Mixed with aluminium in titanium alloys, it is used in jet engines, high-speed airframes and dental implants.
 The most common alloy for seamless tubing is Titanium 3/2.5 containing 2.5% vanadium, the titanium alloy of choice in the aerospace, defense, and bicycle industries.
 Another common alloy, primarily produced in sheets, is Titanium 6AL-4V, a titanium alloy with 6% aluminium and 4% vanadium.

 Several vanadium alloys show superconducting behavior.
-The first A15 phase superconductor was a vanadium compound, V_{3}Si, which was discovered in 1952.
+The first A15 phase superconductor was a vanadium compound, V3Si, which was discovered in 1952.
 Vanadium-gallium tape is used in superconducting magnets (17.5 teslas or 175,000 gauss).
-The structure of the superconducting A15 phase of V_{3}Ga is similar to that of the more common Nb_{3}Sn and Nb_{3}Ti.
+The structure of the superconducting A15 phase of V3Ga is similar to that of the more common link=niobium-tin|Nb3Sn and link=niobium-titanium|Nb3Ti.

-It has been found that a small amount, 40 to 270 ppm, of vanadium in Wootz steel significantly improved the strength of the product, and gave it the distinctive patterning.
+It has been found that a small amount, 40 to 270 ppm, of vanadium in Wootz steel significantly improved the strength of the product, and gave it distinctive patterning.
 The source of the vanadium in the original Wootz steel ingots remains unknown.

 Vanadium can be used as a substitute for molybdenum in armor steel, though the alloy produced is far more brittle and prone to spalling on non-penetrating impacts.
 Nazi Germany was one of the most prominent users of such alloys, in armored vehicles like Tiger II or Jagdtiger.

 Catalysts

 Vanadium(V) oxide is a catalyst in the contact process for producing sulfuric acid.

-Vanadium compounds are used extensively as catalysts; Vanadium pentoxide V_{2}O_{5}, is used as a catalyst in manufacturing sulfuric acid by the contact process In this process sulfur dioxide (SO_{2}) is oxidized to the trioxide (SO_{3}): In this redox reaction, sulfur is oxidized from +4 to +6, and vanadium is reduced from +5 to +4:
+Vanadium compounds are used extensively as catalysts; Vanadium pentoxide V2O5, is used as a catalyst in manufacturing sulfuric acid by the contact process In this process sulfur dioxide (SO2) is oxidized to the trioxide (SO3): In this redox reaction, sulfur is oxidized from +4 to +6, and vanadium is reduced from +5 to +4: